Train melody: In Indonesia

 In Indonesia, most railways stations used full-hour segment of Westminster Quarters as its train melody.
 Upon arrival of a train, the chimes will be looped continuously until it departs from the station.
-Few stations are exceptions, with local folk songs acting as the train melody.
+Few stations are exceptions, with local folk songs acting as the train melody, mostly a kroncong song.
+For example, Semarang Tawang plays "Gambang Semarang" by Oey Yok Siang and Sidik Pramono, Solo Balapan plays "Bengawan Solo" by Gesang, and Yogyakarta plays "Sepasang Mata Bola" by Ismail Marzuki.